Coursera home page

 • Memberships are quite cheap when compared to other online education sites

-• Download the classes and watch offline in the Duo and Family plan
+• You can download and watch the classes offline in the Duo & Family plan.

-• Toll-free phone support and cross-platform support are included
+• It provides Toll-free phone support and cross-platform support.

 • No free trial